NOUIY/aws-cdk-guide/v2/constructs.md

 ## Learn more<a name="constructs-learn"></a>

-The following video provides a comprehensive overview of CDK constructs, and explains how you can use them in your CDK apps\.
+The following video provides a comprehensive overview of CDK constructs, and explains how you can use them in your CDK apps.